 Especially thanks to the laces that make it possible even for women with high arches to get these on their feet.
 Overall, if you’re prioritizing performance and value over everything else, these should certainly be at the top of your list.

-If you want rugged but stylish boots for snow, the Shellista from The North Face are a great option.
+If you want rugged but stylish boots for snow, the Shellista from The North Face is a great option.
 They have a simple and sleek design that you can easily pair with almost any outfit, and they make zero compromises when it comes to performance.

 The uppers of the boots are made from wool and leather and they feature waterproof seam-sealed construction.
 On top of that, the leather of the boots is waterproof and salt-resistant, and I am all for it.
 If you live in an area where they often pour salt on the pavement to melt the snow, you know exactly what it can do to your boots.